 This page looks at the debt situation in China.
 The left-hand chart shows the development of total China debt since 2000.
 Although the chart shows debt broken down into government, households and non-financial corporates, the sectors of the economy in China are not as clearly defined as those in developed economies.
 For example a significant proportion of the increase in corporate debt in the past decade related to a government-driven expansion of the economy, focused on urbanisation.
 Very little of this fiscal expansion showed up in metrics of government debt which remain low.
-The right-hand chart looks at the China credit impulse, which looks at the growth rate of credit compared to GDP growth.
+The right-hand chart looks at Chinese credit growth, shown as a proportion of nominal GDP, and compares it to equity market performance.
+Accelerating credit growth has often been followed by stronger equity market performance historically.